GiacomoLeoneMaria/Methodica-App/docs/TERMS_OF_SERVICE_EN.md

 ## Contact

-For questions regarding these Terms of Service, you can contact us from the app.
+If you have any questions or concerns about Terms of Service, you can contact us from within the app or by opening an issue on GitHub.

 ---